House Democrats plan to focus impeachment trial on how rioters reacted to Trump’s remarks

 In another difference from last year’s trial, Chief Justice John G. Roberts Jr. is not expected to preside over next month’s proceedings and in his place will be Sen. Patrick J. Leahy (Vt.), the president pro tempore and the most senior Democrat in the Senate, according to an official familiar with the matter.

-The Constitution calls for the chief justice of the United States to preside over an impeachment trial for a sitting president of the United States.
+The Constitution calls for the chief justice of the United States to preside over an impeachment trial for a sitting president.
 Otherwise, senators preside over proceedings for any official who is not in the White House, said the official, who spoke on the condition of anonymity to describe the process.

 Leahy’s role, first reported by CNN, began sparking some pushback from some of Trump’s conservative allies who argued that not having the chief justice preside delegitimizes the trial, although he doesn’t appear to be constitutionally required to do so because Trump is not the current president.